sarahavini/Hexagon-Inspire-MISC-Scripts/README.md

 mirrorbouncetest.sai
   This is a native inspire file that wil allow you to test the MirrorBounce.py file if needed to understand its functionality.

+Mirror_Point_Group.py
+  This will let you choose a plane then choose a point group to mirror across that plane (mirror face)

+MirrorBounce_Meas_Profile.py
+  This script acts as a measurment profile.
+It will have guides for measuring mirror points.
+First it asks for a mirror plane.
+Then you can hit "ok" to measure a mirror point.
+Each mirror point is auto mirrored across the plane and put in a result point group in the tree.